 Booking an appointment

 The Makerspace is available through appointment or walk-in.
 If this is your first appointment with the Makerspace, please call the Makerspace at (775) 682-8613 or come to the Makerspace in person.
-If you have booked equipment with the Makerspace before, please set up your appointment at least 24 hours in advance through our booking portal or by calling the Makerspace at (775) 682-8613.
+If you have booked equipment with the Makerspace before, please set up your appointment at least 24 hours in advance - either through our booking portal or by calling the Makerspace at (775) 682-8613.
 Book an appointment for a piece of equipment.

 There are two important dress code requirements for the Makerspace.

 - Everyone using the machine shop must wear closed toed shoes.

 - It’s important that you not wear loose fitting clothing when using the equipment in the machine shop and a few other items in the Makerspace, such as the sewing machine.

 Depending on what you are planning to do, there are some costs you should be aware of.